SArpnt/bytebeat-composer/info.md

 sequencing means setting up things like volumes and pitches at specific times, this is when it moves away from just being sounds to actual music.

-the first way we'll do this is an array. which is just the term for an ordered list in javascript.
+the way we'll do this for now is an array. which is just the term for an ordered list in javascript.

 ```js
 [0, 1, 2, 3, 4]
 ```

-an array is written like this, note that the first item is item 0, not item 1. this might seem strange but it makes lots or math FAR easier.
+an array is written like this, note that the first item is item 0, not item 1. this might seem strange but it makes most math much simpler.

 ```js
 [2,4,3,4][int(t/800)%4]